Home >> Research Progress

 The results indicated that fine-root traits were the most important determinants of the compositions and structures of the rhizospheric phoD-harboring bacteria communities and thus influenced the availability of rhizospheric phosphorus.
 In addition, the plasticity of the fine-root traits of desert species to environmental shifts (different P-supply levels) significantly influences on the rhizospheric communities of phoD-harboring bacteria.

-This study has unveiled novel insights into the intricate interplay between fine-root traits and bacterial communities, serving as primary influencer of soil phosphorus pool dynamics within hyper-arid desert ecosystems.
+This study has unveiled novel insights into the intricate interplay between fine-root traits and bacterial communities, which serves as primary influencer of soil phosphorus pool dynamics within hyper-arid desert ecosystems.

 Article link: https://doi.org/10.1111/1365-2435.14635